FC Ameri Tbilisi

 FC Ameri Tbilisi was a Georgian football club based in the district of Gldani in Tbilisi.
-The club was founded in 2002 and was dissolved in 2009 after a financial troubles.
+The club was founded in 2002 and was dissolved in 2009 after financial troubles.

 Ameri won promotion for the Second Division after the 2002–03 season.
 In 2003/04 they finished 12th out of 16 and were to be relegated, but were saved after withdrawal of two teams.
 In 2004/05 they became the champions of the Second Division, winning promotion to Umaglesi Liga.
 In 2005/06 they finished seventh in the league, but won the Georgian Cup.
 This allowed them to enter the UEFA Cup.